 Dear Professor,

 The intent is that instructors will use these folders to provide weekly content to students.
 We encourage you to make an outline on the outside of the folder stating what is inside each folder.
-Inside each folder, place content in a logical order for which you would expect students to move through the material.
+Inside each module, place content in a logical order for which you would expect students to move through the material.
 Please remember to provide opportunities for both instructor/student and student/student interaction.
-Please place links to discussion boards in the weekly folders as well so that everything students need to complete each week is in one place.
-We recommend making the discussion board link on the menu unavailable to students so that they do not miss course lecture content before completing discussion board assignments.
+Please place links to discussion boards and other course activities in the modules as well so that everything students need to complete each week is in one place.
+We recommend making the “Discussions,” “Assignments,” and “Quizzes” link on the menu unavailable to students so that they do not miss course lecture content before completing their assignments.

 Each student will be required to be orientated in technology skills prior to beginning this course.
-Each is enrolled in a Blackboard course called Online Student Orientation.
+Each is enrolled in a Canvas course called General Online Learning Directions (GOLD) Orientation.
 Students may complete the orientation and earn a badge to verify completion.
-They can then submit a screenshot of that badge in the Orientation Requirement folder (In Course Work) to gain access to the weekly folders.
-As an alternative to the full Online Orientation, students may take an Orientation Competencies test.
-If they score 90% or higher, they will not be required to complete the Online Student Orientation and will gain access to the coursework folders.
-They have three attempts for this test.
-If they are unable to pass the test within three attempts, they will need to complete the full Online Student Orientation instead.
+They can then submit a screenshot of that badge to the Orientation Requirement assignment (in the START HERE module) to gain access to the other course modules.
+As an alternative to the full GOLD Orientation, students may enroll in a Fast Track version of the course.
+They will only be required to take the final test over the orientation materials and score 80% or higher to earn that badge.
+They will only have 3 attempts to do so, however, so some may need to move back to the full version of the course if they cannot pass in the Fast Track.

 More information is provided below.
 Please review all the information provided in this Instructor Guide before building your course.
 Thank you for the work you do for our students and for your patience with us in a time of transition.
 Please let us know what we can do to assist you in preparing your courses!